-- follow the necessary procedures and timeframes (heads up: tribunals have been known to throw out a landlord’s case just because they did not follow the right process)
+- strictly follow the necessary procedures and timeframes (word to the wise: tribunals have been known to throw out a landlord’s case because they didn’t follow the right process)

 - use the correct forms and have the right documentation.

-If you have followed the process to lawfully evict your tenant and they have ignored the notice, you need to apply for a court order.
+If you’ve followed the process to lawfully evict your tenant and they’ve ignored the notice to vacate, your next step is to involve the authorities.
+You’ll need to apply to the relevant tribunal and apply for a court order.